agoston-io/agoston-postgraphile/README.md

 ### Local user and password

-You can enable the local user and password authentication by appending that configuration to the `AUTH_STRATEGIES` run time environment variable:
+You can enable the local user and password authentication by appending the following configuration to the `AUTH_STRATEGIES` run time environment variable:

 ```json
 {